 MagicPlot can interpret boolean logic expressions.
-Zero and negative values (<=0) are interpreted as false and positive values (>0) are interpreted as true similarly to C programming language.
+Zero is interpreted as false and non-zero values are interpreted as true similarly to C programming language (Note: legacy MagicPlot versions 2.9 and older interpret zero and all negative values as false, this was changed from 3.0 version).
 You can use simple logical operators which are described below.
 Use 1 as true and 0 as false.

-'if' Function
+The conditional function 'if'

-The basic logical function is if (condition, a, b).
-If condition argument is true (greater than 0) it returns the second argument (a), else returns the third argument (b).
+The conditional logical function is if (condition, a, b).
+If condition argument is true (nonzero) it returns the second argument (a), otherwise it returns the third argument (b).

 - if(col(A) >= 0, col(A), -col(A)) evaluates absolute value of column A (you can use abs(col(A)) for that, of course). - if(col(B) >= 0, col(B), NaN) returns only positive values from column B. Negative values are replaced with NaN value (empty cell).
 You can use this expression to filter negative values if you do not want to use them in future calculations.
-Note that "Not-a-Number returned at row #" warning can be shown for such expression. - if(col(A) > 0 & col(B) > 0, max(col(A), col(B)), NaN) - a if $(x \ge 0, x, -x)$ custom fit function example for abs.
+Note that "Not-a-Number returned at row #" warning can be shown for such expression. - if(col(A) > 0 & col(B) > 0, max(col(A), col(B)), NaN) - a \ if $(x \ge 0, x, -x)$ custom fit function example for abs.